 Natural Afro Haircare 101

-Last Edited: 3/22/2025
+Last Edited: 12/29/2025

 Disclaimer: I am not a licensed cosmetologist, dermatologist, or trichologist.
+This guide is based on established hair care principles, professional best practices, and practical experience—not trends or myths.

 Guiding Principles